Review of information in the case of the tragic accident in Colombia

 The investigation is ongoing, and the 2 black boxes of the aircraft have been found.
 Authorities hope to quickly find out the causes of the accident.
 According to the statements received from the aeronautical institutions, the pilots reported electrical failures.
 Seeing the gravity of the situation, the pilots would have made the decision to empty the fuel tanks and attempted a forced landing.

 But nothing is clear at the moment.
 It is premature for a verdict.
 We will follow the evolution of the investigation and will return with information according to official sources.

 Unfortunately, the plane was totally destroyed by the impact with the ground.
 There was no fire on the aircraft.

-The plane operates the LMI2933 charter flight between Santa Cruz-Viru Viru International Airport (Bolivia) and Rionegro / Medellín-José María Córdova Airport (Colombia).
-As mentioned above, there were 77 persons on board: 9 crew members and 68 passengers - the players of the FC Chapecoense football team in Brazil, the technical staff and the journalists.
+The aircraft operated charter flight LMI2933, between Santa Cruz-Viru Viru International Airport (Bolivia) and Rionegro / Medellín-José María Córdova Airport (Colombia).
+As mentioned above, there were 77 people on board: 9 crew members and 68 passengers - the players of the FC Chapecoense football team from Brazil, the technical staff and journalists.